EliJArmstrong/Flix/README.md

 # Project 1 - Flix

  # The code here is from week two's implantation of the Flix project.
-This just has a recreated of the readme for week one.
+This has a recreated readme for week one.

 Filx is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).